 Starting from the last program update ((v.
-2.29.1 Build:1683) ) there is the ability to import orders list from the separate file.
+2.29.1 Build:1683) ) there is the ability to import orders list from a separate file.

 Please note, this feature is available only in Professional Edition of Store Manager!

 First of all, prepare the file to import.
-It should contain the following required fields as:
+It should contain the following required fields:

 Make sure that all of them exist in your file to run import successfully.

-Launch Import Wizard by opening the Orders section of Store Manager and pressing the option in the top toolbar.
+Launch Import Wizard by opening the "Orders" section of Store Manager and pressing the [Import/Export Oreders] buttn in the top toolbar.

-For example, if the details of the order are on the external server and you can access the data by using the URL path - check the appropriate checkbox and specify HTTP URL in the field below.
+There are several oprions to select file location.
+For example, if the details of the order are on the external server and you can access the data by using the URL path, select the checkbox and specify HTTP URL in the field below.

-If needed to run import from a file located on the FTP server - choose the appropriate checkbox and enter the required FTP access details.
+If you need to run import from a file located on the FTP server, select the relevant checkbox and enter required FTP access details.

-Note, make sure, you have specified the correct FTP settings - previously verify them in any FTP client to get the successful connection.
+Note: Make sure, you have specified the correct FTP settings.
+To do so previously verify them in any FTP client to get the successful connection.

-‘Select Delimiter Fields’ page displays the main characters which are used to separate the fields data.
-In the table below you can see how your data looks like after choosing the appropriate delimiter from the available list.
+This page displays the main characters which are used to separate the fields data.
+In the table, as shwn on the illustration below, you see how your data looks like after choosing a delimiter from the available list.

-If you do not have any specific format of such values you can leave these fields by default.
+If you do not have any specific format of these values, you can leave these fields by default.

 The next step is divided into two sections:

-- the lower part relates to the fields linking.
+- The second one - "Database Fields", "Field Description" and ".csv file columns" - relates to the fields linking.
 On the left, you can see the list of database fields which can be assigned to the appropriate columns of the file to import.

-Note, the positions in the red display the unassigned values - such fields will not be imported!
+Note: Positions marked in red display the unassigned values.
+These fields will not be imported!

-On the right, there are the data which are going to be imported.
-The columns with the red values mean that data are unparalleled among the database fields and they will be skipped (not imported) after completion of the process.
+On the right, there is a data that is going to be imported.
+The columns with the red values mean that data is unparalleled among the database fields and they will be skipped (not imported) after completion of the process.

 The lower option helps to perform the following additional actions:

-Use the option at the bottom to automate fill out (assign) the columns from a file with the database fields - works only for the identical values.
+- Use the [Auto Fill] button at the bottom of the page to automate fill out (assign) the columns from a file with the database fields.
+This option works only for the identical values.

-If you upload the import configuration and change manually some columns assignments the ‘Predefined’ option on this step helps to revert to the initial settings.
+- If you upload the import configuration and change manually some columns assignments, the [Predefined] button helps to revert to the initial settings.

-Take a note, to be able to run import orders you have to assign all required fields.
-If some of them are not linked - you cannot proceed and get the next warning message:
+Note: to be able to run import orders you have to assign all required fields.
+If some of them are not linked, you cannot proceed and will get the next warning message:

-If all necessary fields are linked you can press ‘Next’ to continue.
+If all necessary fields are linked, press [Next] to continue.

-On the Preview step you will see which number of orders will be imported and what details are assigned and ready to transfer.
-You can specify the rows 'from' which the data will be taken during the process at the bottom of the current step.
+On the Preview step you will see what number of orders will be imported and what details are assigned and ready to transfer.
+You can specify the rows from which the data will be taken during the process at the bottom of the current page.

-To perform this just check the field and specify the necessary position by using the scrolling arrows:
+To perform this select the field and specify the necessary position by using the scrolling arrows:

-- 'Add only' serves for adding the new records that don’t exist in the database and skipping the existing ones.
+- "Add Only" serves to add new records that don’t exist in the database and skip the existing ones.

-There are some additional conditions which can be checked before import running:
+There are some additional conditions that can be selected before import running:

-- 'Import orders with missing identifiers' field allows transferring, in addition, the records which have no specified product_ID in a file to import.
+- "Import orders with missing identifiers" allows to transfer, in addition, the records that have no specified product_ID in an import file.

-- 'Update product stock' - in case the product which is assigned to the order in a file is already available at the store you can decrease its quantity exactly for the ordered amount.
+- "Update product stock".
+In case the product, which is assigned to the order in a file, is already available at the store you can decrease its quantity exactly to the ordered amount.

-Note, that if there is not enough quantity of product or the product does not exist - then the order will not be created.
+Note: If there is not enough quantity of product or the product does not exist, the order will not be created.

-You are able to specify the path to the logs file by using the browser option opposite the corresponding field.
+You are able to specify the path to the logs file by using the browse button opposite the corresponding field.

-'Import' button launches the process of the data transferring.
+The [Import] button launches the process of data transferring.